snyball/hawck/README.md

 - Outputting keys too quickly:
   - GNOME Wayland has a bug where it will drop a lot of keys
   - Workaround: run hawck-inputd with the --udev-event-delay flag set to 3800 (µs)
-- hawck-ui will sometimes fail to start
-  - It ends up waiting on a FIFO forever.
-  - Workaround: Kill it and run it again